the-pudding/svelte-starter/README.md

 * `Toggle.svelte`: Accessible toggle inputs.
 * `WIP.svelte`: A sticky banner saying this project is a WIP.

+### Headless Components

+[bits UI](https://www.bits-ui.com/docs/introduction) comes pre-installed.
+It is recommended to use these for any UI components.

 ### Layercake Chart Components

 Starter templates for various chart types to be used with [LayerCake](https://layercake.graphics/).
 Located in `src/components/layercake`.

+*Note:* You must install the module `layercake` first.

 ```js
 // Usage